neptunelabs/fsi-quickzoom-samples/samples/flyout/README.md

 # Set zoom in the Web Interface

-While having an image or folder selected, you can see all possible publishing ways for the specific item by visting the Publish To Web tab.
+While having an image or folder selected, you can see all possible publishing ways for the specific item by visiting the "Publish To Web" tab.
 For this example, select one image and use the preset *Image, fly out zoom on mouse over* in the section *Image, responsive* :

 ![Config Image](readme-flyout-1.png)